pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 suspiciously like a join constraint, which should give us a hint that what we are doing is not quite right.

-A better way to do this is to use the `@Selection` macro described above (<doc:QueryCookbook#Custom-selections>), along with a ``JSONRepresentation`` of the collection of reminders you want to load for each list:
+Another way to do this is to use the `@Selection` macro described above (<doc:QueryCookbook#Custom-selections>), along with a ``JSONRepresentation`` of the collection of reminders you want to load for each list: